 How to Prevent Damage on Your Quartz Countertop

-- Abrasive pads are, well, abrasive, which can scratch the surface of your quartz countertop.
-If there are dried-up spills or stains too difficult to clean, use plastic knives or scrapers to remove instead of highly-abrasive pads.
+Abrasive pads are, well, abrasive, which can scratch the surface of your quartz countertop.
+If there are dried-up spills or stains too difficult to clean, use plastic knives or scrapers instead of highly abrasive pads.
 For easier to clean spills, a soft cloth and special cleaners are enough to keep the quartz countertop surface clean.

-- You should never stand or sit on your quartz countertop.
+You should never stand or sit on your quartz countertop.
 Also, avoid placing heavy objects on your countertop.
-While quartz is a durable material, countertops can still be damaged due to heavy objects.
+While quartz is a durable material, countertops can still be damaged by heavy objects.